 Eddie Griffin: On Christians, Muslims, Bible, Jesus and Religion

 Elmer Gantry is a 1960 American drama film about a confidence man and a female evangelist selling religion to small-town America.
 Adapted by director Richard Brooks, the film is based on the 1927 novel of the same name by Sinclair Lewis, and stars Burt Lancaster, Jean Simmons, Arthur Kennedy, Shirley Jones and Patti Page.

 George Carlin - Stand Up About Religion

-This is part of "You Are All Diseased" (1999).
+This is part of George Carlin's "You Are All Diseased" (1999) and other clips of his standup routines.
 One of funniest skewerings of religion on record, but all true.

 God Is Not Great | Christopher Hitchens | Talks at Google

 Author Christopher Hitchens discusses his book "God Is Not Great: How Religion Poisons Everything" as a part of the Authors@Google series.
 The author of Why Orwell Matters and Letters to a Young Contrarian, Christopher Hitchens is a Vanity Fair contributing editor, a Slate columnist, and a regular contributor to The Atlantic Monthly.

 God is not a Good Theory (Sean Carroll)